sifive/freedom/README.md

 IntelliJ Setup
 -------------------------------
 This subsection will help you to setup IntelliJ.
-The steps will describe what options you have to choose to get a seemingless build.
+The steps will describe what options you have to choose to get a hassle-free build.
-If not otherwise stated, simply press next in the corresponding dialog to get to the next step.
+If not otherwise stated, simply press next or hit enter in the corresponding dialog to get to the next step.

 1. Select "Import project"
 ![Welcome screen](documentation/intellij-setup-01-welcome-screen.png)